Video Script to Voiceover Variants

 Tips & Variations

-- Ask for “host-read” and “narrator-read” versions when presentation styles differ.
+- Ask for host-read and narrator-read versions when presentation style affects pacing or tone.

-- If timing is critical, request per-line syllable reduction suggestions.
+- If timing is critical, request per-line shortening suggestions instead of only a total runtime estimate.

-- For basic models, process one paragraph at a time to maintain accuracy.
+- For lower-capability systems, process one paragraph at a time and then combine the approved lines.

 Example Output